Sulad0147/piscine-prompt/quest00/ex00_reflection.md

 Yes, i make a draft myself and I try to solve the logic

 Can you explain code you've submitted without AI's help?
 Yes.
-I can submit work I know very well.
+I can

-What would happen if AI was unavailable during an exam or job test?
+What would happen if AI was unavailable during an exam or job test? it will slow things a bit
-I can complete it, though more slowly and with more effort.

 Identify your current pattern:
 Learner B: uses AI as a learning amplifier.